 Guppy is a data processing toolkit that contains the Oxford Nanopore Technologies' basecalling algorithms, and several bioinformatic post-processing features.
 It is provided as binaries to run on Windows, OS X and Linux platforms, as well as being integrated with MinKNOW, the Oxford Nanopore device control software.

-Early downstream analysis components such as barcoding/demultiplexing, adapter trimming and alignment are also contained within Guppy.
+Early downstream analysis components such as barcoding/demultiplexing, adapter trimming and alignment are contained within Guppy.
 Furthermore, Guppy now performs modified basecalling (5mC, 6mA and CpG) from the raw signal data, producing an additional FAST5 file of modified base probabilities.

 Which analysis approach should I use?